ignaciomarvinjohn/meme-uet-hmt/README.md

 (We will provide a sample code, but keep in mind you can easily make one just by following the instructions.)

 # Training
+We have provided our own contextual information dataset, which is located in the *input* folder.
+ATTENTION: This dataset was built at our own expense.
+We originally intended to make it private, but we decided to make it public for the sake of research.
+Take note that this dataset is under the [**CC BY-NC-ND 4.0**](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.

 You can run the following code to perform classification using Document HMT, as described in our paper.
 ```
 python train_document.py